tidy-finance/website/docs/21_WRDS.md

 ## Merging CRSP with Compustat

 Unfortunately, CRSP and Compustat use different keys to identify stocks and firms.
 CRSP uses `permno` for stocks, while Compustat uses `gvkey` to identify firms.
-Fortunately, a curated matching table on WRDS allows us to merge CRSP and Compustat, so we create a connection to the *CRSP-Compustat Merged* table (provided by CRSP).\index{Data!Crsp-Compustat Merged}
+Fortunately, a curated matching table on WRDS allows us to merge CRSP and Compustat, so we create a connection to the *CRSP-Compustat Merged* table (provided by CRSP).\index{Data!Crsp-Compustat Merged}\index{Permno}\index{Gvkey}\index{Data!Linking table}

 ```r